goodyduru/goodyduru.github.io/_drafts/2024-04-11-what-i-learned-from-building-a-postgres-extension-in-rust.md

 }
 ```

-The above code shows how we've casting to achieve both our needs.
+The above code shows how using casting has helped achieve both needs.
 To pull this off, we needed a little help from the library code.
-Notice the [`repr`](https://doc.rust-lang.org/reference/type-layout.html#the-c-representation) attribute on both `Todo` and `CustomTodo`, that tells the Rust compiler to treat both like a C struct.
-The attribute ensures that the order of the fields isn't changed by the compiler.
-If the library hadn't added the attribute, a segmentation fault would have occured.
+Notice the [`repr`](https://doc.rust-lang.org/reference/type-layout.html#the-c-representation) attribute on both `Todo` and `CustomTodo` that tells the Rust compiler to treat both like a C struct.
+The attribute ensures that the compiler doesn't change the order of the struct's fields.
+A segmentation fault would have occurred if the library hadn't added the attribute to the `Todo` struct.

-This is struct manipulation is dangerous and shouldn't be used in normal Rust code.
-They are ways to achieve the above intent without meddling in unsafe territory.
-With this warning, it can come in handy especially when dealing with C code.
+This struct manipulation is dangerous and shouldn't be used thoughtlessly in your code.
+There are ways to achieve the above intent without meddling in unsafe territory.
+Dealing with C code or FFI might call for a need for it.

 ### Conclusion
-This lessons might not be special to you, but they are to me.
+These lessons might look very ordinary, but they are special to me.
 Working on this project has made me a better programmer.

-It's ironic that I started with praises about the simplicity of Postgres to then end with some clever tricks.
-I think the biggest lesson here is to strive for simplicity but you never know when a clever trick could come in handy.
-Want to know where I first found out about the struct adapting trick, [Postgres](https://github.com/postgres/postgres/blob/b1b13d2b524e64e3bf3538441366bdc8f6d3beda/src/backend/access/common/printtup.c#L72).
+Ironically, I started with praises about the simplicity of Postgres and then ended with some clever tricks.
+The biggest lesson here is to strive for simplicity, but you never know when a clever trick could come in handy.
+Where do you think I found the struct casting [trick](https://github.com/postgres/postgres/blob/b1b13d2b524e64e3bf3538441366bdc8f6d3beda/src/backend/access/common/printtup.c#L72)?